MyreMylar/pygame_gui/CONTRIBUTING.md

 Building the library
 ====================

-Building Pygame GUI as a developer has a few additional dependecies.
+Building Pygame GUI as a developer has a few additional dependencies.

 For building the documentation you will need: